 Substitutions

-- Maple Syrup Alternative: Use honey (for toddlers over 1 year), mashed ripe banana, or date syrup for a different kind of natural sweetness.
+- Maple Syrup Alternative: You can swap in honey (for kids over 1 year), mashed ripe banana, or date syrup for a different kind of natural sweetness.

 Variations